albar965/albar965.github.io/littlenavmap-faq.md

 You have `Read inactive Scenery Entries:` disabled in the scenery loading dialog and X-Plane's `scenery_packs.ini` contains stale entries.
 Fix this by restarting X-Plane which will remove the old entries.

 You might as well enable `Read inactive Scenery Entries:` which will cause _Little Navmap_ to ignore `scenery_packs.ini` and read all.
-See [Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html).
+See [Little Navmap User Manual - Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SCENERY.html).